Entries by

 13 ways to encourage a child (or adult) with ADHD.

 I want to explain why despite the effort, it seems like a person with ADHD might struggle to get things finished and how we can support them.
 13 Ways to encourage poster – click here People still think ADHD isn’t a real thing or a ‘naughty boy’ invention.
-Or an excuse for bad behaviour. […]
+Or an excuse for bad behaviour.
+Or […]

 Helping Autistic Children with a New Baby

 Another blog by Sarah Loveridge, one of our specialist teachers.
 Change can be scary, especially a big change like a new baby joining the family and ESPECIALLY if you’re autistic.
-Thankfully, we often have around 9 months to get ready for this change, and autistic children will need as much of this time as […]
+Thankfully, we often have around 9 months to get ready for this change, and autistic children will need as much of this time as possible […]

 Can Social Stories really help autistic young people?